apalache-mc/apalache-chai/example/README.md

 The demo is defined in [./app.py](./app.py).
 It performs the following actions:

 - Connects to a running Apalache server
-- Makes an RPC call to the server to parse a TLA file into a JSON representation of the model
+- Makes an RPC call to the server to parse a TLA+ file into a JSON representation of the model
 - Updates the model to add some values taken from CLI args
 - Makes an RPC call to the server to obtain counter-examples from the